patil215/tjctf-2016-writeups/misc/earphones/earphones.md

     return ' '.join(split)
 ```

-Putting this all together, Z3 works it's magic and we get the following output
+Putting this all together, Z3 works its magic and we get the following output
 ```
 sat
 [r = 2,